that the Savasana posture provides but because the relaxation posture is not the same for everyone, YogaYe

 Lie in a supine position (face up) with your trunk on a blanket

 folded or one mat

-yoga or both.
-Bend your knees, open your feet hip-width apart and far enough from your buttocks, look for a little air behind your knees.
-We look for a position that requires the least possible tension.
-To get out, first extend your legs one by one, see if your back has stretched a bit as a result of the posture.
-This pose creates a delightful sense of rest and helps to calm the mind.
+of yoga or both.
+Bend the knees, open the feet to the width of the hips and sufficiently far from the buttocks, look for a little air behind the knees.
+We look for a position that requires the minimum possible tension.
+To come out first, extend your legs one by one, see if your back has stretched a bit as a result of the pose.
+This posture creates a delightful feeling of rest and helps to gain mental calm.
 It is excellent for relieving lower back pain.
-It recharges the body's energy and allows us to continue being efficient for the rest of the day.
-On a structural level, it allows for the lengthening and release of the deep muscles of the spine.
+It recharges the body's energy and allows us to continue to be efficient for the rest of the day.
+On a structural level, it allows the lengthening and release of the deep muscles of the spine.
+Variation:

 With a yoga bolster below the knees